Top 10 Stall Cards in Yu-Gi-Oh

 A Yu-Gi-Oh player once asked me, "Isn't the best defense a good offense?"
 It can be, but players often forget the existence of effective win conditions based on stalling long enough.

-For instance, the famous Exodia cards earn you a win just by collecting them in hand—completing bypassing your opponent's field and life points.
+For instance, the famous Exodia cards earn you a win just by collecting them in hand—completely bypassing your opponent's field and life points.
 Additionally, Final Countdown nets the win automatically after enough turns pass, and Wave-Motion Cannon can inflict 1000 effect damage for every turn it's been out.

 In other words, don't underestimate the viability of defense-oriented builds within Yu-Gi-Oh, especially considering the slower pace the game adopted alongside the debut of link summoning.
 But which cards can help you properly wait out your foe?
 These are the top ten stall cards in Yu-Gi-Oh!